 - Nervous about dating

-- Scared it is an STI
+- Scared they have an STI

 - Afraid to ask for help

-Accurate information often reduces anxiety quickly.
+Accurate medical information often reduces anxiety significantly.

-Should Teenagers Consider Removal?
+Should Teenagers Consider PPP Removal?

-PPP do not need treatment.
+PPP do not require treatment.

 When Should You Seek Medical Advice?